totalnoMartina/moon-child-yoga/README.md

 ## Typography

-The Font for the website was taken from [Google Fonts](https://fonts.google.com/specimen/Playfair+Display?query=playfair) and the icons in the footer and payment icon that directs to PayPal link were taken from [Font Awesome](https://fontawesome.com/)
+The Font for the website is called 'Playfair' and was taken from [Google Fonts](https://fonts.google.com/specimen/Playfair+Display?query=playfair) and the icons in the footer and payment icon that directs to PayPal link were taken from [Font Awesome](https://fontawesome.com/)

 # Features